The Metal Injection Molding Process

 Secondary Operations

 After sintering, metal parts can then be sent to additional operations to improve dimensional control, achieve tighter tolerances, increase mechanical properties, and visual appearance, such as heat treating and coating.
-These are called secondary operations and can be in house or contracted out.
+These are called secondary operations and are accomplished in-house.
 Finished MIM parts are manufactured to around 98% theoretical density of wrought metals resulting in similar mechanical properties.

 What is metal injection molding used for?